Monday to Friday

 Manuscripts and archival collections are cataloged online in the Five College Library Catalog.
 All of our finding aids are available onsite in the Special Collections Reading Room.
 Some of our finding aids are available online (individually linked below, or grouped together here).
 Please contact Special Collections staff if you have questions about finding aids.

 While the focus of the collection has been printed books, there is also an array of other formats in the Mortimer Rare Book Collection.
 We hold 370 cuneiform tablets dating to 2700 B.C.E., as well as literary and historical manuscripts, including the literary papers of Virginia Woolf and Sylvia Plath.

 The Papers of Virginia Woolf contain first editions, drafts, annotated page proofs, and letters, including Woolf's correspondence with Lytton Strachey.
 There are also original drawings by Vanessa Bell, Duncan Grant, and other Bloomsbury artists.

 An extensive collection of the literary and personal papers of the poet Sylvia Plath is the most used area of the Mortimer Rare Book Collection.
-Plath was an undergraduate at Smith College from 1950 to 1955 and an instructor in the English Department from 1957 to 1958.
+Plath was an undergraduate at Smith College from 1950-1955 and an instructor in the Smith College English Department from 1957-1958.
 At the heart of Plath's papers are successive drafts of her Ariel poems and drafts of her novel, The Bell Jar.
 Correspondence, journals, and over 150 annotated books from her personal library complete the collection.